honigwespe/LatentType_LTRA/README.md

 # LatentType_LTRA
-Stable Diffusion finetuned on letter "A"
-Model access will be published soon
+Stable Diffusion finetuned on letter A. Model access will be published soon.